treeverse/lakeFS/design/open/reuse-contented-merge-metaranges/reuse-contented-merge-metaranges.md

   the old to new destination need be applied, and we expect many ranges not to have such changes.

+One example where this assumption holds is when merging a branch that branched out a while back.
+The first merge will bring in everything that has changed in other areas of the repository, so the second and following merges should be much smaller.

+Another example where we _expect_ this to work well is repeated multi-object writes that are powered by merges: These will have frequent merges that consist solely of a "directory", which is just consecutive or nearly-consecutive files.
+Regular writes use a new "directory" and will quickly start using separate ranges.
+Overwrites write to the same "directory" each time, and will continue to race other overwites to that directory -- but _not_ with concurrent writes to _other_ directories.
+This use-case is _currently in progress_ for Spark with the lakeFS OutputCommitter, and we will likely perforn it for Iceberg and probably Delta.

 ### Alternative

 Rather than immediately retry a merge that loses a race, lakeFS could return